konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

     $ certLoader.py
     ```

-1. The You'll see the output file will appear ...on your Desktop, unless the location was changed in certLoader.py
+1. You'll see the output file appear on your Desktop, unless you changed the file destination in certLoader.py.

 #### Windows Example Output (.p7b)

-A hypothetical Windows user (Joe) selected a set of 46 certifications authorities using the _TRUE_/_FALSE_ method.
-Here is the output he saw:
+A hypothetical Windows user (Joe) selected the following set of 46 Certification Authority certificates using the _TRUE_/_FALSE_ method.
+Here is the output he received:

 ```
 C:\Users\Joe.User\Desktop\Trust_Store_Mangagement_Script_V1>certLoader.py